-Cats can see in color, but their world is not as rich and vibrant as ours.
-Extremely near-sighted, cats view the world in a somewhat foggy haze and are only able to see a minimal amount of color.
-The color vision of a cat is similar to a person who is color blind.
+Cats can see in color, but their world is not as rich and vibrant as humans.
+Extremely near-sighted, cats view the world in a somewhat foggy haze and can only see a minimal amount of color.
+The color vision of a cat is similar to someone who is color blind.

-A cat’s view of the world is defined by what is found in the retina.
-The properties involved (cones and rods) that allow us to see clear and rich colors while struggling in darkness are reversed for a cat.
-This is why they can see in pitch black wooded areas.
-These are the same locations that we would need a flashlight to navigate.
+The retina defines a cat’s view of the world.
+The properties involved, such as cones and rods, allow humans to see clear and rich colors while struggling to see in darkness are reversed for a cat.
+This is why cats can see so well in pitch black, wooded areas.

-Cats also have a different vision field compared to humans.
-This allows them to see more when focused on a specific object.
-You can think of this trait as being like a widescreen television.
-Due to eye placement, cats can take more in by a matter of 20 degrees.
+Felines also have a different visual field compared to humans.
+This allows cats to see in greater detail when they really focus on a specific object.
+Due to their eye placement, cats can see an additional 20 degrees.

 What Colors Do Cats See?

-To understand why cats are unable to see true colors, it’s crucial to take a look at the details of the eye.
+To understand why cats are unable to see true colors, we need to look at the areas of cats’ eyes.
 The difference between the human retina and that of a cat is the core reason why cats don’t share our field of color.

-Because humans are equipped with over ten times the number of cones than cats, humans can see and appreciate a seemingly endless amount of colors.
-On the flipside, cats have been blessed with more rods than humans.
-Able to detect various levels of light and motion, cats can see in dark areas far better than humans.
+Because humans are equipped with over 10 times the number of cones as cats, humans can see a seemingly endless amount of colors.

 Are Cats Color Blind?

-Based on what cats see, their color vision field looks rather washed out with only hints of color.
-The field is certainly not black and white, but it’s something that would likely give humans a major headache.
+According to the Journal of Neurophysiology, cats are color blind.
+The color vision field of cats looks rather washed out with only hints of color.
+The field is certainly not black and white, though.

-The best way to appreciate and understand the true vision of a cat is to compare it to ours.
-Although most of the differences are not as extreme as you may think, those minor differences change the entire picture of what cats and humans see.
+Although most of the differences are not as extreme as you may think, these differences change the entire picture of what cats and humans see.

 Visual differences go far beyond colors.
-Are you able to detail a person or a sign from 50 feet away?
-Your cat is at a major disadvantage if attempting to view the same.
+Humans can see the finer details of a human face or a street sign from 50 feet away.
+However, your cat is at a disadvantage when attempting to view these things.

-Humans have more retina cone cells.
-This allows us to see the world as a vibrant painting while cats are only able to see a marginal amount.
+Humans have more retinal cone cells.
+This allows humans to see the world as a vibrant painting while cats cannot see as much detail.

-When people speak of true colors, they’re often talking about the richness and saturation of a deep blue, vibrant orange, etc. Cats are unable to see hues and saturation.
-No colors are rich and clearly defined for a cat.
+When people speak of true colors, they’re referring to the richness and saturation of a deep blue or vibrant orange.
+Cats cannot see hues and saturation, and no colors are rich and clearly defined for a cat.

 Understanding the Visual Field

 Cats have a much wider vision field than humans.
-While we can see in better detail, cats can see a wider picture.
+While humans can see in much greater detail, cats can see a far wider picture.

-The vision field of a human is 180 on average.
+The vision field of a human is 180 degrees on average.
 The same field is 200 degrees for a cat.
-Both fields include straight ahead, below, side to side, and above.
-The extra 20 degrees for a cat is found in the expanded or side to side view.
+Both fields include straight ahead, below, side-to-side, and above.
+The extra 20 degrees is found in the expanded or side-to-side view.

-Cats can stalk prey as well as stay on high alert for their safety by using these “extra” 20 degrees.
-This type of visual field can be invaluable for a cat at night in a wooded area.
+Cats can stalk prey and stay on high alert for their safety by using these extra 20 degrees.
+This type of visual field can be invaluable to a cat at night or in a heavily wooded area.

 Do Cats Have Blurry Vision?

-Cats are far more near-sighted than humans.
-Any distance beyond 80-100 feet may as well be miles for a cat.
+Cats are more near-sighted.
+Any distance beyond 80-100 feet may as well be miles away for a cat.
 This is why, when taking in the entire view of a specific vision scope, cats will always deal with blurry images.

-- 20 feet and closer is the hot zone.
-Most images are quite sharp and clear to a cat within 20 feet.
-By comparison, most humans can see in sharp visual quality up to 100 feet.
+Most images are relatively sharp and clear to a cat within 20 feet.
+However, humans with normal vision can see everything in detail for up to 100 feet.

-Have you ever been outside and attempted to call your cat home?
-Have you ever seen your cat just a few houses down and called yet received no response?
-The vision fields and clarity differences are likely the reason.
-While you can see your cat as clear as crystal, there is a very good chance they can’t see you.
-Keep the “beyond 20 feet” rule in mind when attempting to call your cat inside for the day.
+Have you ever seen your cat just a few houses away and called for it yet received no response?
+The vision fields and clarity differences are likely to be the explanation.
+While you can see your cat, there is a high chance that they can’t see you.
+So, keep the 20 feet rule in mind when calling your cat.

 What Colors are Cats Attracted to the Most?

-Cats can see shades of blue and green, so logically these colors are likely to get their attention.
-White is also a significant trigger color.
+Cats can see shades of blue and green, so logically, they are likely to get their attention.
+White is also a significant trigger color for felines.
 Cats view white as a glowing color.
-This is why cats are often more attracted to balled up paper rather than the new toy you purchased.
+This is why cats are often more attracted to balled-up paper rather than a brand new toy.

 - Pastel Purple